Faculty Chats

 Join a conversation with Dr. Roa.
 She will be able to answer your questions related to the program, the proseminar course, capstone projects and the application process.

-Previous Faculty Chats:
+Previous Faculty Chats

 John Curtin